ALADIN-$\alpha$ -- An open-source MATLAB toolbox for distributed non-convex optimization: Introduction

-Considering a multi-agent setting and problems with non-convexities, classical distributed algorithms based on Lagrangian relaxation such as dual decomposition or ADMM are guaranteed to converge only for specific non-convexities~\cite{Wang2019,Hong2016,Lin2015} commonly at a sublinear/linear rate~\cite{He2012,Davis2017}.
-One of the few algorithms exhibiting convergence guarantees at a \emph{superlinear} or even \emph{quadratic} rate for problems with differentiable non-convexities is the Augmented Lagrangian Alternating Direction Inexact Newton (ALADIN) algorithm.
-Yet---up to now---also for ALADIN a publicly available software implementation seems to be missing.
-The present paper takes first steps in this direction introducing an open-source MATLAB implementation named ALADIN-$\alpha$.
-ALADIN-$\alpha$ is intended for rapid algorithmic prototyping and aims at user-friendliness.
-The only user-provided information are objective and constraint functions---derivatives and numerical solvers are generated automatically by algorithmic differentiation routines and external state-of-the-art NLP solvers.
-A rich set of examples coming with ALADIN-$\alpha$ covers problems from robotics, power systems, sensor networks and chemical engineering underpinnning the application potential of ALADIN as such and of ALADIN-$\alpha$.
-Besides the vanilla ALADIN algorithm~\cite{Houska2016}, ALADIN-$\alpha$ covers recent algorithmic extensions including: \begin{itemize} \item the bi-level ALADIN extension with decentralized variants of the Conjugate Gradient (CG) method and the Alternating Direction of Multipliers Method (ADMM) as inner algorithms allowing for \emph{decentralized non-convex optimization}~\cite{Engelmann2020c}; \item BFGS Hessian functionalities offering a means to\emph{ reduce communication and computation}~\cite{Engelmann2019}; \item the nullspace ALADIN variant which \emph{reduces communication and coordination}~\cite{Engelmann2020c}; \item consideration of NLPs with parametric data enabling \emph{distributed Model Predictive Control (MPC)}, and \item heuristics for Hessian regularization and parameter tuning for \emph{improving performance}. \end{itemize} Moreover, we provide an implementation of ADMM based on the formulation of Houska et al.~\cite{Houska2016} which uses the same interface as ALADIN.
+The present paper introduces an open-source MATLAB implementation of different ALADIN variants in the toolbox ALADIN-$\alpha$.
+It is intended for rapid prototyping and aims at user-friendliness.
+The only user-provided information are objective and constraint functions---derivatives and numerical solvers are generated automatically using algorithmic differentiation routines and external state-of-the-art NLP solvers.
+A rich set of examples covering problems from robotics, power systems, sensor networks and chemical engineering underpins the application potential of ALADIN-$\alpha$.
+Besides the vanilla ALADIN algorithm, ALADIN-$\alpha$ covers recent extensions including: \begin{itemize} \item improved\footnote{The version of bi-level ALADIN given here is improved in the sense that we use improved versions of d-CG and d-ADMM from Engelmann et al..\cite{Engelmann2021} In contrast to a previous version,\cite{Engelmann2020c} these two algorithms rely on a unified sparsity framework and do not require a precomputation phase lowering communication demand. } decentralization of bi-level ALADIN with essentially decentralized, respectively, decentralized variants of the Conjugate Gradient method (d-CG) and the Alternating Direction of Multipliers Method (d-ADMM) as inner algorithms;\cite{Engelmann2020c,Engelmann2021} \item the nullspace ALADIN variant reducing communication and coordination;\cite{Engelmann2020c} \item a parametric implementation enabling distributed Model Predictive Control (MPC), and, \item heuristics for Hessian regularization and parameter tuning for improving performance. \end{itemize} Moreover, we provide an implementation of ADMM based on the formulation of Houska et al.,\cite{Houska2016} which uses the same interface as ALADIN.
 This way, comparisons between ALADIN and ADMM are fostered.
-Notice, ALADIN-$\alpha$ can be executed \emph{in parallel mode} via the MATLAB parallel computing toolbox.
+Moreover, ALADIN-$\alpha$ can be executed {in parallel mode} via the MATLAB parallel computing toolbox.
 This often leads to a substantial speed-up, for example, in distributed estimation problems.
 A documentation and many application examples of ALADIN-$\alpha$ are available under \url{https://alexe15.github.io/ALADIN.m/}.
-We remark that the primary focus of ALADIN-$\alpha$ is to provide a \emph{rapid-prototyping} environment supporting algorithmic testing of distributed and decentralized algorithms for non-convex optimization.
-At this stage, computational speed or real-time feasibility is beyond the scope of the toolbox.
+We remark that ALADIN-$\alpha$ intends to be a \emph{rapid prototyping} environment to enable testing of distributed and decentralized algorithms for non-convex optimization based on ALADIN.
+At this stage, computational speed or real-time feasibility are beyond the scope of the toolbox.